 Peru is a highly popular country for hiking enthusiasts, and it’s not surprising, given its variety of options.
-While the famous Inca Trail has captivated the world, the Salkantay trek is also gaining prestige as an impressive alternative route to Machu Picchu.
+While the famous Inca Trail has captivated the world, the Salkantay Trek is also gaining prestige as an impressive alternative route to Machu Picchu.

 The Inca Trail is globally renowned for its ancient history and fascinating archaeological sites.
 On the other hand, the Salkantay trek will transport you through stunning landscapes and dreamlike natural settings.